Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

   NUI(Natural User Interface) is the UI toolkit for building rich applications even on low-end IoT devices.
 It provides intuitive C# APIs, Powerful animation effects, and Responsive UI.
 You can easily extend features and styles as you want.

-    - Interactive animation & seamless transition effect You can add interactive animations and seamless transition effects to your NUI applications.
+    - Interactive animation and seamless transition effect You can add interactive animations and seamless transition effects to your NUI applications.

     - Rive vector animation: Vector animation has been enhanced.
 The advantage of Rive animation is it can interact with users.
 It also provides animation mixing and runtime customization.

-    - 2D & 3D unified interface: The biggest advantage of NUI is that it is based on a 3D graphics engine, so there is no need to use external libraries or engines to display 3D.
+    - 2D and 3D unified interface: The biggest advantage of NUI is that it is based on a 3D graphics engine, so there is no need to use external libraries or engines to display 3D.

-    - UI Automation: Accessibility framework based test automation for Native & Web UI.
+    - UI Automation: Accessibility framework based test automation for Native and Web UI.
 It provides programmatic access to UI elements and manipulates the UI by means other than the standard input.
 You can make automated UI test scripts using the Tizen UI Automation system.

   **Figure: Natural User Interface**